Bridging Visual Intuition and Chemical Expertise: An Autonomous Analysis Framework for Nonadiabatic Dynamics Simulations via Mentor-Engineer-Student Collaboration: Introduction

-The rise of large language models (LLMs) offers new opportunities for orchestrating scientific workflows acrossing various scientific research fields. \cite{ai4science2023impactlargelanguagemodels, jimenez2024swebench,laurent2024labbenchmeasuringcapabilitieslanguage,miret2025enabling,white2023future, jablonka202314,ramos2025review,chenSciToolAgentKnowledgeGraphDriven2025} However, conventional LLM-based approaches remain poorly aligned with the demands of NAMD analysis. \cite{li2025chemvlmexploringpowermultimodal, chenLargescaleChemicalReaction2025} Most existing working paradigms apply LLMs as either autonomous planners or passive executors.
-Neither role is suitable for trajectory interpretation, which requires simultaneous chemical reasoning and visual comprehension of complex spatial patterns.
+The rise of large language models (LLMs) offers new opportunities for orchestrating scientific workflows across various scientific research fields. \cite{ai4science2023impactlargelanguagemodels, jimenez2024swebench,laurent2024labbenchmeasuringcapabilitieslanguage,miret2025enabling,white2023future, jablonka202314,ramos2025review,chenSciToolAgentKnowledgeGraphDriven2025} However, conventional LLM-based approaches remain poorly aligned with the demands of NAMD analysis. \cite{li2025chemvlmexploringpowermultimodal, chenLargescaleChemicalReaction2025} Most existing working paradigms apply LLMs as either autonomous planners or passive executors.
+Neither role is suitable for trajectory interpretation, which requires simultaneous visual comprehension and chemical reasoning of complex spatial patterns.
 Critically, text-only LLMs lack access to the visual cues essential for understanding molecular geometries and reaction pathways, leaving this domain largely unexplored.

 To address these challenges, we present VisU, a visual-LLM-driven framework designed to automate the unsupervised analysis of NAMD trajectories.
 VisU adopts a ``\textit{Mentor-Engineer-Student}'' paradigm that mimics the collaborative workflow of a theoretical chemistry research group.
 This framework integrates two recently-released state-of-the-art large language models, \textit{i.e.} Doubao-Seed-1.6-Vision (released September 30, 2025) \cite{bytedance2025doubaoseed} and DeepSeek-V3.2 (released November 1, 2025) \cite{deepseekai2025deepseekv32pushingfrontieropen}, to provide a synergistic approach to data analysis.
 Within this framework, an experienced \textit{Mentor} provides physical intuition through visual reasoning and domain knowledge.
 A programming \textit{Engineer} handles adaptive tool-calling and workflow orchestration, while a \textit{Student} executes computational tasks, generates visualizations, and submits results for evaluation.
 This design establishes a research paradigm that integrates multimodal reasoning, visual inspection, and chemical expertise within a fully automated, four-stage workflow for analyzing the NAMD simulation data.